kitfactory/illumo-flow/docs/tutorials/09_next_steps.md

 # 9. Next Steps & Reference Map

-## Celebrate what you built
+## You want to…
+Turn the tutorial patterns into production-ready flows and keep leveling up your team.

+### Keep exploring because…
-- Prompt-driven Agents that write, critique, and decide.
+- You already built Agents that write, critique, and decide with runtime policies and tracers.
-- A multi-agent launch advisor with routed decisions and evaluation scores.
-- Full observability via Console/SQLite/OTEL tracers.
-- Declarative resilience using Policy retries and goto fallbacks.
+- Extending illumo-flow is a matter of wiring new nodes or swapping adapters—no rewrite required.

 ## Where to go from here
 - **CLI automation**: wrap `illumo run` in CI pipelines for regression testing of flows.
-- **Custom nodes**: implement your own Node subclasses (e.g., API fetchers, vector store readers) and wire them into the same DSL.
+- **Custom nodes**: implement Node subclasses (API fetchers, vector store readers) and load them via the same DSL.
-- **Telemetry integration**: plug OtelTracer into Jaeger/Tempo and build dashboards that show flow health.
+- **Telemetry integration**: plug OtelTracer into Jaeger/Tempo and build dashboards for flow health.
-- **Guardrails**: enrich EvaluationAgent prompts to enforce compliance, escalate via RouterAgent when risky content appears.
+- **Guardrails**: enrich EvaluationAgent prompts to enforce compliance, escalate with RouterAgent when content looks risky.

-## Useful references
+## Handy references
 - Architecture deep dive: `docs/flow.md`
 - DSL & CLI syntax: `docs/tutorials/README.md`
 - Concept overview: `docs/concept.md`
-- Test checklist for regression: `docs/test_checklist.md`
+- Test checklist: `docs/test_checklist.md`

-## Sharing the fun
-- Try converting this tutorial into a “feature readiness” tool for your team.
-- Remix the Agents (e.g., brainstorming ➜ evaluation ➜ routing) and share lessons learned.
+## Advanced journeys
+- Combine multiple flows into a portfolio by launching them from a single orchestration script; share state through Redis or a database and watch how Policies interact at scale.
+- Experiment with streaming mode on providers that support it (OpenAI Response API, LMStudio) and feed partial outputs into downstream nodes.
+- Design a human-in-the-loop step by routing to RouterAgent choices like `Approve`, `Revise`, `Escalate`; capture the human decision via CLI prompts or a simple web form.
+- Package your nodes into a Python distribution and publish it internally so other teams can `pip install` your adapters.

+## Learned in this chapter
+- You now have a roadmap for scaling illumo-flow (automation, custom nodes, observability, guardrails).
+- The reference docs above are your quick lookup table when building new flows.
+- The Agents, Tracers, and Policies from earlier chapters stay reusable in every new project.

 Thanks for crafting along—the agents, tracers, and policies are yours to orchestrate.